bmc0/dsp/README.md

 #### Configuration:

 The default configuration file is located at `$XDG_CONFIG_HOME/ladspa_dsp/config` (override by setting the `LADSPA_DSP_CONFIG` environment variable) and is a simple key-value format.
-Whitespace is not ignored.
+Leading whitespace is ignored.
 Valid keys are:

 Key | Description
 --- | ---